Forças Populares 25 de Abril: Terrorist association trial

-The sentence ended up condemning Otelo Saraiva de Carvalho to 15 years in prison.
+Otelo Saraiva de Carvalho was sentenced to 15 years in prison.
 Several documents seized at the home of Otelo Saraiva de Carvalho contributed greatly to the conviction, namely his two notebooks, manuscripts, as well as all the documentation found at the FUP's headquarters.

 After passing through the Court of Appeal and the Supreme Court of Justice, Otelo Saraiva de Carvalho's sentence was set at 17 years.
-The court process would be marked by slowness and controversy, namely with the immensity of procedural incidents whose objective was to delay the successful conclusion of the trial.
-But mainly because of the winding way in which it took place, ending up in a political resolution through an amnesty later approved by the Parliament by request of the President Mário Soares.
+A political resolution through an amnesty was later approved by the Parliament at the request of President Mário Soares.

 Amnesty

 During Otelo's arrest, trial and specially after his conviction, the involvement of President Mário Soares was increasing.
-Several socialists’, members of parliament, were visiting the convicts in jail, meeting with their families or even with Otelo supporters activists groups.
+Several socialists’, members of parliament, were visiting the convicts in jail, meeting with their families or with Otelo supporters activists groups.

-Abroad, François Mitterrand questioned Mário Soares about Otelo, naming him as “Portuguese Sakharov”.
+Abroad, François Mitterrand questioned Mário Soares about Otelo, naming him as "Portuguese Sakharov".
 President Mário Soares wanted to preserve Otelo as a symbol of Carnation Revolution and felt legitimated to politically resolve an issue that was related to justice.

 Meanwhile, on 10 May 1991, some terrorist made a symbolic handover of some weapons, together with a document in which they renounced armed violence and assumed the end of the terrorist group.

 In October 1995 legislative elections, the right lost its majority: PSD and CDS together amounted to no more than 103 deputies and the left, PS (socialists) and PCP (communists), now had a majority capable of getting the law passed.
 At 3 March 1996, the parliament, after a long and very heated discussion, approved a global amnesty to FP25 convicts for crimes of terrorist and attack to democracy.
 It was approved by 123 votes in favor from PS and PCP and some PSD deputies, 94 votes from the PSD and CDS and 3 abstentions from independent deputies.